knpuniversity/blog/use-symfony-reproducer.md

 Click `{user}:{branch-name}` to jump to the `{user}`'s fork.
 Like we did with our own fork, click the green _Code_ dropdown and copy the URL to your clipboard.

-We’re going to add their fork as a remote:
+We're going to add their fork as a remote:

 ```bash
 cd ~/symfony